amanshma/Linea.fun/README.md

 How cool is Pump.fun, right.

-But its cool only on Solana, Why not on Ethereum.?
+But its cool only on Solana, Why not on Linea.?

 This was the question first asked and we did research.
-The conclusion: Its possible on Ethereum too.
+The conclusion: Its possible on Linea too.

 How?